Our Perfect Southern England Itinerary: A Road Trip Guide

 While you can do this southern England road trip itinerary by public transportation, it will take you much longer so I highly recommend you use a private car or rent one.
 Cars are very easy to rent in England.
 You’ll need your driving license and valid credit card to secure the booking.

-Driving in London can be challenging with all the traffic, bicycles and especially if you aren’t used to driving on the left side of the road.
+Driving in London can be challenging with all the traffic, bicycles and especially so if you aren’t used to driving on the left side of the road.
 To make things easier, consider taking a train to Oxford and renting a car from there and then returning your car to London at the end of the trip, or even leaving it in Canterbury.

 I always use Rental Cars for the best value car rental deals in the UK.
 Check rates and availability for your dates below: